Dr Cullen’s Maiden Speech

 I find inexplicable the present Government’s reluctance to accept and support the concept of centres of excellence with regard to those industries.
 In education, the issue is one of urgency.
 The University of Otago is staffed by many intelligent, responsible, and dedicated people, and some of those who teach there are not too bad, either.
 The university is crucial to the future of Dunedin.
 Although I began with somewhat jocular remarks about academics, I am saddened by the bitterness, resentment, sourness, mean-mindedness, and pettiness of the attacks upon academics and universities coming from the other side.
 I am sad for two reasons.
 I can speak only for myself—and I hope my parents are listening, if they can receive 2YA in Christchurch—but many people working in universities had parents who made great sacrifices to put them through a lengthy education.
 Members opposite demean the people who made those sacrifices, and they do something else as well.
 The universities represent a large portion of the accumulated knowledge, wisdom, traditions, and experience of our civilisation—and, indeed, of other civilisations.
 In making those petty, mean-minded attacks.
 Government members are demeaning the heritage of our civilisation.
 That is because they are scared of that heritage, but I shall return to that point later.

-The role of the University of Otago is highly dependent on from outside the region, who find travel costs increasingly prohibitive.
+The role of the University of Otago is highly dependent on students from outside the region, who find travel costs increasingly prohibitive.
 That is the nub of the issue—the level of bursary payments, and particularly the problem of travel costs to get to the University of Otago.
 Perhaps it is not too late for the Minister of Education to recognise that fact, but, as I said, I live in hope rather than expectation.

 The rebuilding of the polytechnic must go ahead along the lines of the plans already prepared.
 No cheap-jack solution threatening the essential integrity of the teachers college will be acceptable to the people of Otago and Southland—and that includes the people in six National-held electorates.
 All three institutions must survive as viable entities.
 On adjacent sites, they will provide the potential for new experiments in co-operation and joint development.
 Equally, the Government must recognise the fallacies embedded in the hospital boards’ funding reallocation system.
 If the Government, at least outside Auckland, wishes to embark upon a programme spreading mediocrity equally across the nation, it should proceed with its present plans.
 If it does not wish to do that it must look again, and provide the appropriate mechanisms to protect the Otago medical school.
 In 1981 Otago gave the National Party what it had often said it sought—two highly marginal seats.
 We will now watch with interest to see if the long-promised rewards are forthcoming.
 Otherwise, I suspect that there will be two marginal Labour seats in their place after the next election.